Collective Impact Approach

 Invitations were extended to key stakeholders who were seen as playing a vital role in the restoration of the South West WA environmental and farming landscape.
 These stakeholders predominantly included NRM groups, grower groups, local landowners and farmers.

-Locations: 5 (Bunbury, Merredin, Corrigin, Albany, Dalwallinu)
+- Locations: Five (Bunbury, Merredin, Corrigin, Albany, Dalwallinu)

-Dates: Roadshows were held between July 18 and August 14, 2024
+- Dates: Roadshows were held between July 18 and August 14, 2024

-Attendance: 32 individuals
+- Attendance: 32 individuals

-Feedback surveys received: 26
+- Feedback surveys received: 26

-Km travelled: 2,600
+- Km travelled: 2,600

 Through the Restoration Impact Framework, RegenWA has partnered with a number of organisations to deliver events since the project began in 2023.
 These events have spanned formats such as webinars, field days, presentations, workshops, all with a focus on identifying and supporting farming practices that restore beneficial natural capital.